Prospect B2B: Why is it difficult?

 Digital prospecting techniques

-The web has profoundly changed the way businesses find new customers.
-By making buyers more autonomous in their search for information, the Internet has forced companies to review their prospecting plan.
+The web has profoundly changed how companies find their new customers.
+By making buyers more independent in their information search, the Internet forced companies to review their B2B prospecting plan.

-Traditional cold calling or mass emailing techniques no longer meet buyers' expectations.
-Their results have faded and they are giving way to less intrusive and more personalized prospecting methods.
+Traditional COLD CALLING or MASSE Email techniques no longer correspond to buyers' expectations.
+Their results have been stretched and they give way to less intrusive and more personalized B2B prospecting methods.

 Email marketing